 Here are our tips for making sure your hamster has the diet they need to stay happy and healthy.

-A healthy diet for hamsters
+A balanced diet for hamsters

-- Food placed in flat dishes or directly on the cage floor.
+Put their food in flat dishes or directly on the cage floor.
 If in a dish, expect them to turn it over to transfer the contents to their larder.
 They carry food in their cheek pouches and can be seen retreating from their food with bulging cheeks.
 They like to sit up and hold pieces of food to gnaw.

 You should only give your hamster wet or powdered food if you're advised to by your vet, for example because of dental problems.

 Wet food can be difficult to clean from the cage, and it's susceptible to mould and bacteria growth, which can be harmful to your hamster.
 If your hamster is sick and needs wet food, it's important to remove all traces of it at least twice a day to ensure the food doesn't start to rot.

 Hamsters need a constant supply of fresh, clean drinking water, preferably from a bottle with a valveless sipper tube.
 Change their water regularly, clean the bottle and nozzle properly and check the water bottle everyday for leaks or blockages.